SandyRodger/JS_210/schwetank.md

 - float is not a primitive value.
 JS only has Numbers

-- Float, String, Boolean, Null, Undefined
+- Number, String, Boolean, Null, Undefined

 ### object properties and mutation